The Best 9mm Pistols

 This adaptability in terms of usage, format, and bullet type gives us, as shooters, many reasons to stick with the caliber, even if it would be possible to make others good at one or two things.

-The 9mm handguns of today represent the cutting edge of firearms development, with over a century of lessons learned coaching along that evolutionary process to its current pinnacle.
+The 9mm handguns of today represent the cutting edge of firearms development, with over a century of lessons learned guiding that evolutionary process to its current pinnacle.

 With so many designs offered, there is something to fit every need and personal preference for those looking for a quality pistol that can last a lifetime.
 Do your research and choose wisely, and the odds of being disappointed are slim.